bbauska/TUMx-DWAPNx/README.md

 that this button has an attribute called onclick.
 So, anytime you click this button, the following code is executed.
 In our case, it calls the loadData function.

 Now, to get to that loadData function, take a look at the public folder.
 This folder holds all the client-side JavaScript code.
-So, we have a lib folder that holds all the dependencies or the libraries you want to use.
+We have a lib folder that holds all the dependencies or the libraries you want to use.
 In this case, it&apos;s only the D3 library, if I actually need to look at that.

 We have a visualization folder that has anything to do with visualization.
-In this case, it&apos;s our little stylesheet, just defining what the nodes and the links look like and it has the visualization.js, which is where all the magic is going to happen.
-So, this is what we&apos;re going to get later from the API and then create a visualization.
+In this case, it&apos;s our little stylesheet, just defining what the nodes and the links look like.

+And it has the visualization.js, which is where all the magic is going to happen.
+This is what we&apos;re going to get later from the API and then create a visualization.

-So, we have two very empty functions at the moment.
+We have two very empty functions at the moment.
 The first one is the loadData function and, remember, this gets called whenever we click our button.
 So, we gonna load data from the backend in this one and then we&apos;re going to send that data to the second function that will create the visualization on our page using D3.

-So, in order to get started, we need to use the code that we already have.
+In order to get started, we need to use the code that we already have.
 You need to run the server, so the client-side code gets executed and provides us with the API, so, we can get some data in this part here.
 Let&apos;s go to our terminal.
 I&apos;m already in the folder that holds all the code.
 I can list it here.
 I actually have a little shortcut for that command.
-So, if you see me typing l, that is just the one above.
-What we need to do is basically run the index.js that will create a server and provide the API, so we can work with it.
+If you see me typing l, that is just the one above.
+What we need to do is run the index.js that will create a server and provide the API, so we can work with it.
 However, there&apos;s a little problem, though.

 If I run this, it&apos;ll crash, because it cannot find the express module it needs to run.
 So, let me just clear my screen here.
 What we need to do first